madyanov/showio-app/README.md

       ...
     ```

-2. Open `ShowTracker.xcworkspace` in the XCode.
+2. Open `ShowTracker.xcworkspace` in the XCode

-3. Put your *TMDB API Key* in the `Config.plist` file.
+3. Put your *TMDB API Key* in the `Config.plist` file

 ## Overview

-- [Coordinator pattern](http://khanlou.com/2015/10/coordinators-redux/) is used to separate view logic from business logic.
+- [Coordinator pattern](http://khanlou.com/2015/10/coordinators-redux/) is used to separate view logic from business logic
-- Core Data is used for local storage.
+- Core Data is used for local storage
-- Async API provided by the [Promises Toolkit](https://github.com/madyanov/Promises).
+- Async API provided by the [Promises Toolkit](https://github.com/madyanov/Promises)

 ## Links